Karina Bacchi

 Karina Bacchi (/pt/; born October 8, 1976) is a Brazilian actress, model and television presenter, best known for being the winner of the first season of the Brazilian version of Dancing with the Stars (late 2005) and the winner of the second season of the Brazilian version of The Farm (early 2010).

 Biography

 Karina was born in São Manuel, São Paulo.
 She is of Italian, Spanish, and African descent.

 Career

 She began her modeling career at the age of four.
 At the age of fourteen, she moved to São Paulo, where she first designed herself as a photographic model and later in parades, advertising campaigns in magazines and television.
 In addition to advertising and fashion, she studied theater and dance.
 Karina Bacchi illustrated numerous covers of magazines such as Playboy, Galileo, Boa Forma, Nova, Vip, among others.
 She also did several pictorials for sites such as the Paparazzo and The Girl.

 Personal life

 On August 8, 2017, her first child was born.
 Enrico Bacchi was born in Miami, Florida, the result of an artificial insemination procedure.
+She is a São Paulo FC fan.